Hydrosalpinx

-A hydrosalpinx is a condition that occurs when a Fallopian tube is blocked and fills with serous or clear fluid near the ovary (distal to the uterus).
+A hydrosalpinx is a condition that occurs when a fallopian tube is blocked and fills with serous or clear fluid near the ovary (distal to the uterus).
 The blocked tube may become substantially distended giving the tube a characteristic sausage-like or retort-like shape.
 The condition is often bilateral and the affected tubes may reach several centimeters in diameter.
 The blocked tubes cause infertility.
-A Fallopian tube filled with blood is a hematosalpinx, and with pus a pyosalpinx.
+A fallopian tube filled with blood is a hematosalpinx, and with pus a pyosalpinx.

 Hydrosalpinx is a composite of the Greek words ὕδωρ (hydōr – "water") and σάλπιγξ (sálpinx – "trumpet"); its plural is hydrosalpinges.

 Signs and symptoms

 Symptoms can vary.
 Some patients have lower often recurring abdominal pain or pelvic pain, while others may be asymptomatic.
 As tubal function is impeded, infertility is a common symptom.
-Patients who are not trying to get pregnant and have no pain, may go undetected.
+Women who are not trying to get pregnant and have no pain, may go undetected.